voxpupuli/puppet-icingaweb2/REFERENCE.md

 ##### <a name="ensure"></a>`ensure`

-Data type: `Enum['absent', 'present']`
+Data type: `String`

 Ensur es the state of the vspheredb module.
+Specific states can also be defined, depending on the `install_method`.

-Default value: `'present'`
+For package installations, it represents the package state, for git managed modules it defines the revision to check out.

 ##### <a name="module_dir"></a>`module_dir`